Spartacus (film): Political commentary, Christianity, and reception

 The introductory voice-over also describes Rome as destined to collapse with the rise of Christianity:

 In the last century before the birth of the new faith called Christianity, which was destined to overthrow the pagan tyranny of Rome and bring about a new society, the Roman Republic stood at the very center of the civilized world.
 "Of all things fairest" sang the poet, "First among cities and home of the Gods is Golden Rome."
 Yet even at the zenith of her pride and power, the Republic lay fatally stricken with the disease called human slavery.
 The age of the dictator was at hand, waiting in shadows for the event to bring it forth.
 In that same century, in the conquered Greek province of Thrace, an illiterate slave woman added to her master's wealth by giving birth to a son whom she names Spartacus.
 A proud, rebellious son, who was sold to living death in the mines of Libya, before his 13th birthday.
 There, under whip and chain and sun, he lived out his youth and his young manhood, dreaming the death of slavery 2000 years before it finally would die.

 Thus, Rome is described as an oppressive state suffering from its own excesses in the years before the adoption of Christian beliefs begins to end Roman oppression and slavery.

-While the film's release was occasioned applause from the mainstream media, it sparked protest from right-wing and anticommunist groups such as the National Legion of Decency, which picketed theaters exhibiting the film.
-The controversy over its "legitimacy as an expression of national aspirations" continued until newly elected US President John F. Kennedy crossed a picket line set up by anticommunist organizers to attend the film".
+While the film's release occasioned applause from the mainstream media, it sparked protest from right-wing and anticommunist groups such as the National Legion of Decency, which picketed theaters exhibiting the film.
+The controversy over its "legitimacy as an expression of national aspirations" continued until newly elected US President John F. Kennedy crossed a picket line set up by anti-communist organizers to attend the film.